castle-games/documentation/Tutorials/Hosting Your Own Games.md

 ## What's next?

 Now that your game is on your profile, anybody in Castle can find it and play it.
 You might want to make sure the game looks great, for example by adding some artwork or a primary color.
-There are lots of ways to customize your game's appearance, so check out the [Castle Project File Reference](/documentation/castle-file) for the full list.
+There are lots of ways to customize your game's appearance, so check out the [Castle Project File Reference](/documentation/reference/castle-project-file-reference) for the full list.

 If you upload any changes to your game's code, your players will receive those changes immediately.
 This is because Castle doesn't host your code, and just reads it from the url you provided.
 For metadata changes you make to your Castle Project File, like artwork and title, Castle maintains an index of that information so people can view it on your profile.
 Castle will update this index about once a day.
-If you want to synchronize metadata changes immediately, find the game card and click the **Update...** button.
+If you want to synchronize metadata changes immediately, find the game card and click the **U** button.

 Happy creating!